-In cases where the inability to acquire children is due to male infertility and provided that specific techniques for obtaining sperm have been implemented (MESA, TESA, TESE) then the acceptance of donor sperm is recommended.
+Acceptance of donor sperm is recommended in cases where inability to acquire a child is due to male infertility and provided that specific sperm collection techniques (MESA, TESA, TESE) have been implemented.

-In order to become a donor, one needs to be an adult under 30 with proven fertility and a normal semen analysis.
-The donor is subject to extensive medical examination and needs to present his complete medical history for the detection of hereditary, genetic or contagious disease.
-These tests will be repeated every 6 months to confirm that the sperm is completely healthy and ready to use.
+In order to become a donor, one needs to be an adult under the age of 30 with proven fertility and a normal semen analysis.
+The donor is subject to extensive medical examination and needs to present his complete medical history for the detection of hereditary, genetic or contagious diseases.
+These tests are repeated every 6 months to confirm that the sperm is completely healthy and ready to use.

-The cryopreservation of these samples is done in special storage banks where all operating rules are in compliance with the the law enforced.
-In addition, every couple accepting the sperm sample from the donor is given and accompanying document specifying the tests that have been done, the dates of cryopreservation, the basic chareacteristics of the donor and the sperm parameters (sperm count, motility).
+Cryopreservation of the specimen is performed in special storage banks where all operating rules are in compliance with the law in force.
+In addition, every couple accepting donor sperm is given an accompanying document specifying the tests that have been carried out, the dates of cryopreservation, the basic characteristics of the donor and the sperm parameters.

-In any case, the couple must not know the name of the donor or vice versa, since a special code (barcode) is placed on the sample, which can be read only in the laboratory.
+Under no circumstances will the couple know the name of the donor or vice versa, since a barcode is placed on the sample after collection, which can only be identified in the laboratory.